Financial Statement Analysis

 Or (Net profit as per profit and loss account + non-operating expenses – non-operating incomes) * / Sales.

-- The ratio is created to concentrate on the margin on profits due to business activities before deduction of tax and interest.
+- The ratio is created to concentrate on the margin on profits due to business activities before the deduction of tax and interest.

 - This ratio reflects operating margin on profit on the total sales after deducting all expenses excluding tax and interest.